-Grants of Plan-Based Awards in 2018
+Grants of Plan-Based Awards in 2023

-On February 16, 2018, the MOCC awarded a non-qualified stock option to each executive officer, including the NEOs, under the Graco Inc. 2015 Stock Incentive Plan.
-The amounts shown in the column entitled "All Other Option Awards: Number of Securities Underlying Options" reflect the number of common shares covered by the stock option granted to each NEO.
+On February 17, 2023, the MOCC awarded a non-qualified stock option to each executive officer, including the NEOs, under the 2019 Plan.
+The amounts shown in the table below in the column entitled "All Other Option Awards: Number of Securities Underlying Options" reflect the number of common shares covered by the stock option granted to each NEO.
 Each option has a 10-year term and becomes exercisable in equal installments over four years, beginning with the first anniversary of the grant date.

-Under the Incentive Bonus Plan, the payout upon achievement of applicable financial measures ranges from a minimum of 0% to a maximum of 150% of base salary for Mr. McHale and a minimum of 0% to a maximum of 105% of base salary for the other NEOs.
+Under the Incentive Bonus Plan, the payout upon achievement of applicable financial measures ranges from a minimum of 0% to a maximum of 150% of base salary for Mr. Sheahan and a minimum of 0% to a maximum of 105% of base salary for the other NEOs.

-Grants of Plan-Based Awards for Fiscal Year Ending December 28, 2018
+Grants of Plan-Based Awards for Fiscal Year Ended December 29, 2023